Envexus/SVCMute/README.md

 For detailed configuration options, refer to the `config.yml` file included with the plugin.
 Adjust settings to suit your server's needs.

 ## Support
-For support and additional information, please visit our [official Discord](https://discord.gg/ZDG5Hwx46D).
+For support and additional information, please visit the [Simple Scripts](https://discord.gg/F54c7Gw59p) Discord.<br>
+If you encounter Issues or Bugs, please report them on the [GitHub Issues](https://github.com/sluhtie/SVCMute/issues) page.